TBearCuff/demo-qt/README.md

 ## Slots and signals

 It really doesn't show slots and signals.
 The text box is bound to the slider so (behind the scenes) as the slider position is updated the value that is displayed in the text field is updated.
 QML bindings made this demo real light work.
+The project only works to be deployed to an embedded Linux.